Windows 365 vs. AVD: What’s best for your business?

 Key differences between Windows 365 and Azure Virtual Desktop

-As we stated above, Azure compute for Windows 365 is 100% managed by Microsoft, but what are some of the other differences between the solutions?
+As we stated above, Azure compute for Windows 365 is 100% managed by Microsoft, but what are some other differences between the solutions?
 Let’s compare.

 SHI has helped many customers build strategies and solutions that drive innovation, collaboration, and security.
-Our engineers and licensing professionals can help you determine which of these Microsoft solutions is right for your organization along with guiding you through licensing requirements.
+Our engineers and licensing professionals can help you determine which of these Microsoft solutions is right for your organization and guide you through licensing requirements.
 Why travel this road alone?
 Tap into SHI’s wealth of knowledge and experience to help facilitate your modern workplace and digital transformation journey.

-Contact us today or reach out directly to your account representative for more in-depth knowledge on the licensing and technical differences between AVD and Windows 365, and to see which DaaS solution is ultimately right for your business.
+Contact us today or contact your account representative for more in-depth knowledge on the licensing and technical differences between AVD and Windows 365, and to see which DaaS solution is ultimately right for your business.